HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/object_detection/data_preparation/prepare_voc.md

 # Condensed: AutoMM Detection - Prepare Pascal VOC Dataset

 Summary: This tutorial provides implementation guidance for preparing the Pascal VOC dataset for object detection tasks using AutoMM.
-It covers two main implementation methods: using Python CLI commands or bash scripts to download and structure the dataset (8.4GB).
-The tutorial details the exact directory structure required for VOC format, though it recommends using COCO format for AutoMM MultiModalPredictor.
-It helps with dataset download automation, proper directory organization, and format conversion tasks.
-Key features include flexible output path specification, options for downloading VOC2007/2012 separately or combined, and handling a 20-class dataset with 16,551 training images.
+It covers two main implementation approaches: using Python CLI (cross-platform) and Bash scripts (Unix), with specific commands for downloading VOC2007 and VOC2012 datasets.
+The tutorial helps with dataset setup tasks, including proper directory structure organization and format conversion.
+Key features include dataset download automation, proper directory structure setup (~8.4GB), and handling both VOC2007 and VOC2012 versions with 20 object categories.
+It emphasizes COCO format recommendation over VOC format and includes essential information about dataset splits for training and validation.

 *This is a condensed version that preserves essential implementation details and context.*